Financial aid based on need is not automatically renewable. You must reapply to be considered for grants, loans, and/or work awards each year.

 Penalties for Missing the Deadlines

 All student financial aid applicants are required to submit renewal documents according to the established deadlines.
 If your file is incomplete, you may jeopardize need-based scholarship assistance.
-Beginning June 1st, need-based scholarship assistance will be reduced by $500 for each month that your file is incomplete.
+Beginning June 1st, need-based scholarship assistance is awarded based on funding availability.
 If there are special circumstances that will prevent you from meeting these deadlines, please contact the Financial Aid Office.

 When You Will Hear From Us